TheDaChicken/YoutubeLiveChannelRecorder/README.md

   This program does not work anything below PYTHON VERSION 3.

 ### LIMITATIONS (AS OF RIGHT NOW)
-  Resolution/fps changes in stream causes YouTube buffer and recording to stop working as ffmpeg hangs.
+  Resolution/fps changes in stream causes YouTube to buffer and recording to stop working as ffmpeg hangs.

 ### PROBLEMS (AS OF RIGHT NOW)
   Quick stop and start streaming causes the recording to stop but fail to start recording again.